tanteckfang/tp/docs/DeveloperGuide.md

 * The lifeline for `SortCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

-The following UML Activity diagram shows the workflow of sorting students in the address book, based on different sorting criterion:
+The following UML Activity diagram shows the workflow of sorting students in NUSCoursemates, based on different sorting criterion:
 ![SortActivityDiagram](images/SortActivityDiagram.png)

 #### 4.5.2 Design considerations: